, January 30, 2022, admin

 They like the information you’re putting out enough to keep coming back.
 And if they keep coming back, they’re probably ready to talk to your sales team.

 Determining an MQL from an SQL is an important relationship between sales and marketing.
 This initial step of differentiating one from the other is the ultimate foundation for the lead hand-off.

-MQL refers to a lead that is more likely to become a customer compared to other leads based on lead intelligence and is usually conveyed by closed-loop reporting.
+An MQL is a lead that is more likely to become a customer compared to other leads based on lead intelligence.

 Ideally, only certain forms should trigger a lead to the MQL stage, such as direct business offers and other sales-ready CTAs.